The Three Phases of Design Thinking: Immersion, Ideation and Prototyping

 Immersion: finding the origin of the problem

-This is the phase of getting close to the problem.
+This is the phase of getting close to the problem, researching it and contextualizing it.
 The team seeks to dive into the implications of the challenge, studying it from both the company’s and client’s perspective.

 Immersion may be divided into two parts: Preliminary, when there is first contact with the problem; and In-Depth, when we start to identify the needs and opportunities that will guide the generation of solutions in the following phase of the project, Ideation.